 Based on his experience as a former Australian Treasury official and as a practising professional economist, Gene is able to provide a blend of theoretical and practical knowledge that is well appreciated by course participants.

-In his consulting practice, Gene regularly consults to a range of private and public sector clients, including Commonwealth and state government agencies, including most recently the Asbestos Safety and Eradication Agency (Commonwealth) and the Office of Industrial Relations (Queensland Government).
-Other recent clients have included VicHealth, the Property Council of Australia, Resource Industry Network, Department of State Development, and the Beenleigh Housing Development Company.
+In his consulting practice, Gene regularly consults to a range of private and public sector clients, including Commonwealth and state government agencies, such as the Asbestos Safety and Eradication Agency (Commonwealth) and the Office of Industrial Relations (Queensland Government).
+Other recent clients have included the Active Queenslanders Industry Alliance, the Beenleigh Housing Development Company, and Urban Turf Solutions.